 One step led to another and Speedway Report is now home.
-The program airs Mondays at 7pm ET on RacersReunion Radio for the Zeus Radio Network.
+The program airs Mondays at 7:30 pm ET on Facebook Live for the ZTV.
 The show and www.speedwayreport.com aim to keep racers and fans informed of the latest racing news while remembering and respecting the wonderful history of the sport.

 His new home and place in the auto racing world is embraced.
 Relaying experiences from nearly a lifetime on both sides of the fence is thoroughly enjoyed by Reynolds.

 Gone are crew chief and sponsorship politics that bounce personnel from team to team.
 Now he takes it upon himself to express and discuss opinions, instead of hiding them for the sake of keeping a paycheck.
 The stress from NASCAR team instability is not missed.